FinnTheFoxxo/finnalyze.org/src/content/blog/the-evil-bay.md

 ---
-title: 'The Evil at Bay'
+title: The Evil at Bay
-description: 'An analysis of the GITMO facility, and its usage of torture.'
+description: An analysis of the GITMO facility, and its usage of torture.
-pubDate: 'Jul 19 2025'
+pubDate: Jul 19 2025
-heroImage: '@images/techniques-vs-enhanced.png'
+heroImage: "@images/techniques-vs-enhanced.png"
+tags:
+  - politics
+  - national-security
 ---

 The war on terror that began in the early 2000s as a result of the 9/11 terrorist attacks proved to be a challenging time in America’s history—and as a direct result the war on terror claimed over an estimated 900,000 lives, without taking into account external factors such as starvation or disease.
 [1] During the war, the United States Intelligence Community (IC) acted upon various forms of intelligence and used several methods of obtaining said intelligence.
 While not all methods of intelligence gathering live up to high moral standards, one form of intelligence gathering stands out among the rest—a horrific means of dehumanizing and violating individuals in a foul attempt of gaining intelligence.
 These are the CIA's "enhanced interrogation techniques."